-#1 Europe’s Shortest Runway
+1) Europe’s Shortest Runway

 With an unusually short runway and rocky hills on either side, Funchal International Airport is recognized by pilots as one of the most unquestionably difficult runways to land in Europe.
 Don’t panic, though!
 This means that the pilot who is flying you is especially talented.
-Only the best can land a plane in Madeira!
+Only the best can land a plane in Madeira.

-#2 Tantalizing Cuisine
+2) Tantalizing Cuisine

-Foodie hotspots that are a must for any Madeira holiday include the Beira Mar in Calheta.
+Foodie hotspots that are a must for any Madeira holiday include Restaurante Beira Mar in Calheta.
 Although it’s set back from the marina, there are great views of the harbor from the restaurant.
 It has especially tasty food and exceptional customer service.
 Be sure to order mussels here.
 They are freshly caught each day and served with homemade cheese and white wine sauce.

-#3 Dramatic Volcanic Landscapes Around Madeira
+3) Dramatic Volcanic Landscapes

 A key example of hotspot volcanism, Madeira arose from a vast underwater plain within the African Plate.
 Periods of intense erosion created valleys, heated rock pools, and caves that still exist to this day.
 The volcanic nature of this island has created a plethora of fertile volcanic soil where a vast selection of flora grows, including terraced vineyards that cling to vertiginous slopes.
-The landscapes of Madeira look like a scene you might expect out of Jurassic park!
+The landscapes of Madeira look like a scene you might expect out of Jurassic Park

 Visit the Grutas de Sao Vicente and take a guided tour.
 You can learn about the volcanic eruption that occurred 890,000 years ago to create the caves.
 Or, head to the natural rock pools at Porto Moniz for a free and unique swimming experience.
-The small poos found in Porto Moniz formed due to coastal erosion.
+The small pools found in Porto Moniz formed due to coastal erosion.

 Carved into the mountains as a direct result of volcanic activity, Nuns Valley or Curral Das Freiras is a cauldron-shaped depression surrounded by steep hills.
 A great place for hikers, there are over fifty twists and turns around the route.
 No hike would be complete without something to see, and the trails at Nuns Valley offer mesmerizing panoramic views to enjoy.

-#4 Captivating Culture on Madeira Island
+4) Captivating Culture on Madeira

-Did you know that a large majority of the flowers around the world, in fact, come from Madeira?
-The Flower Festival celebrates this every May.
-The square Praca do Municipio displays a floral mural, floral carpets, and even a floral parade that takes to the streets.
+A colorful island of culture, Madeira holds several festivals throughout the year.
+There is always something happening regardless of when you visit.
+Did you know that a large majority of the flowers around the world come from Madeira?
+The Flower Festival celebrates this every late April/early May.
+Funchal’sPraca do Municipio displays a floral mural, floral carpets, and even a floral parade that takes to the streets.

-But perhaps the most famous festival and representation of traditional culture is the Arraial de Nossa Senhora do Monte held in Funchal and across the island from the 5th of August to the 14th of August.
+But perhaps the most famous festival and representation of traditional culture is the Festas de Nossa Senhora do Monte held in Funchal and across the island from the 5th of August to the 14th of August.
 The whole region carries out nine masses.
 On the night of the 14th, locals are joined by travelers to climb the stairs to Monte Church.
 Food stalls, flower displays, and live music adorn the streets.
 This massive street party is certainly ideal for gaining an insight into local life.

-#5 Marine Life Encounters
+5) Marine Life Encounters

 The azure waters surrounding the island are home to a dazzling array of majestic marine life.
 Jump onto a boat and see pilot whales, turtles, and striped dolphins in their natural habitat.
-It’s particularly a moment that will stay with you forever.
+It’s a moment that will stay with you forever.